Town of Dunn Leaf Management

 When rain falls on leaf piles, it creates "leaf tea" that drains into our lakes.
 Leaf tea contains nutrients which are harmful to our lakes.
 These nutrients contribute to toxic algae blooms, murky water, and weeds.
+It only takes one pound of phosphorous to produce 500 pounds of algae.
+This phosphorus settles to the lake bottoms and continues to feed algae blooms for years.
 You can reduce these nutrients from entering our waterways and protect our water resources by participating in our leaf management program and managing your yard waste the right way.

 Following these steps will help protect our lakes:

 Mulching leaves where they fall in your lawn

 Bringing leaves to the Town of Dunn Transfer Site

 10/23/2019 UPDATE: Round 1 of leaf collection for the Lake Kegonsa area will begin the week of November 5th.
 Leaf collection will NOT take place on weekends.
 Leaf collection will take place between 11/05/2019 through 11/08/2019.